Augmenta-tech/ofxAugmenta/README.md

 Create one folder in the "apps" directory and copy one example inside.
 You can then modify it and work from here.

-You can also generate one projet with the project generator.
+You can also create a project with the project generator.

 Examples
 --------